-*This is Articulate Editing house style, which is based on The Chicago Manual of Style (the style guide most often used with fiction writing), generally accepted fiction conventions, and a tiny pinch of personal opinion.
+*This is Articulate Editing house style, which is based on generally accepted fiction conventions (in the US) and a tiny pinch of personal opinion.
 Most of what is written here will apply across the board.
 If a guideline has wiggle room, I'll let you know.
-And if you're working with a publisher, make sure you follow their specifications, as their house style may differ slightly.
+And if you're working with a publisher, make sure you follow their specifications as their house style may differ slightly.
 (This style guide also applies to creative nonfiction.)

 But spelling isn't always as cut-and-dried as you may think.

 Sometimes the dictionary gives more than one acceptable option (editors usually go with the first option listed in this case).
 And some fantasy authors like to use the British spelling "leapt" rather than the American spelling "leaped."
 It's okay for creative writers to make decisions that deviate from the "rules" if they have a good reason to do so.
 Just make sure you're consistent with whatever spelling you choose.

 Make sure to set spell check to the English you're using.
 If you read a lot, you're probably familiar with both British and American spellings and may not notice a "towards" that should be "toward" (or vice versa).
 As these aren't words you'd think to look up in the dictionary, spell check is your friend here.

 Compound words can be closed, open, or hyphenated.